When #MeToo Helps.....then Hurts

-This will be a shorter and more informal article as compared to our other more informational and instructional posts - but that doesn’t make it any less significant.
+This will be a shorter and more informal article as compared to our more informational and instructional posts - but that doesn’t make it any less significant.
 This weekend is Mothers’ Day.
 And we know that this can be a very difficult day for survivors of complex, often childhood, trauma.
-The larger holidays often gain more recognition as being difficult for people of all walks of life, but these smaller ones tend to go unnoticed and leave too many silently struggling in their homes.
+The larger holidays tend to gain more recognition as being difficult for people of all walks of life, but these smaller ones often go unnoticed and leave too many silently struggling in their homes.
 We want to take the time to acknowledge this.
-To let you know that we see you. ..that you’re thought of. ..that we’re sitting with each heavy reason behind your hurting heart.
+To let you know that we see you. ..that you’re thought of. ..that we’re sitting with each heavy reason that might be behind your hurting heart.
 And?
 That you are absolutely not alone.

-Mothers' Day just brings such an awful feeling.
+Mothers' Day just brings such an awful, eerie feeling.
 I never know which version of my mother I’m going to get on that day.

 - Jenn, Survivor

-Another painful reality for many trauma survivors is that some of YOU are mothers. ...and not always as the result of a healthy situation, but instead tragedy and torment.
-Perhaps you were made a mother against your will, or still are one but have had to hide that fact from everyone you know and love.
-Then there are so many of you who've had the devastating misfortune of losing a child, and that is traumatic all on its own, even in the most loving and safe of circumstances.
-And then there are the moms of healthy kids, in wonderfully knit families, who are still left wrestling the seemingly impossible task of raising children when you yourself were NEVER given a good example or taught how.
-Laden throughout so many of these experiences is just an abundance of sadness, heaviness, trauma, loss, shame, and fear.
-Yet, too often, what rings the loudest is the silence you feel you must keep - and the aloneness with which you sit in that suffering - especially in times like this.
-If there’s anything we can offer you, we'd like to see you not feel so alone anymore.
-To know that someone’s taken your hand, acknowledged your aching, and is letting you know you're anything but on your own in this.
+Another painful reality for many trauma survivors is that some of YOU are mothers. ...and not always as a result of healthy relationships, but instead tragedy and torment.
+Perhaps you were made a mother against your will or maybe you still are today but have had to hide that knowledge from everyone you know and love.
+Then, there are so many of you who've had the devastating misfortune of losing a child, which is inordinately traumatic on its own, even when you’re nestled in the most loving and safe of circumstances.
+We also know of the moms who have great kids, in a now wonderfully knit family, but who still wrestle this seemingly impossible task of raising healthy children when you’ve never seen an example of what that looks like.
+Laden throughout so many of these experiences is an abundance of heavy sadness, trauma, loss, shame, and fear.
+And yet, often what rings the loudest is the silence you feel you must keep, the aloneness with which you sit in that suffering.
+If there’s one small thing we can offer, we'd like for you to not feel so alone anymore.
+To know that someone’s taken your hand, acknowledged your aching, and has made sure you're anything but on your own in this.
 We are here.
-And so many survivors just like you are meeting you here in their feelings, too.
-And together, we each carry a piece and make the load so much lighter to bear.
+And so many survivors just like you are here right now, meeting you in their feelings, too.
+Together, we each carry a piece and make the load so much lighter.